-- 1. Collaborate with student, teacher, administrator, parent, organizations, school safety personnel, and other school personnel to adopt a Code of Conduct that clearly defines expectations for the conduct of students, district personnel and visitors at school functions or community events on school property. - 2.
+- Collaborate with students, teachers, administrators, parents, organizations, school safety personnel, and other school personnel to adopt a Code of Conduct that clearly defines expectations for the conduct of students, district personnel and visitors at school functions or community events on school property. - 2.
 Adopt and review at least annually the district's Code of Conduct to evaluate the Code's effectiveness and the fairness and consistency of its implementation. - 3.
 Lead by example by conducting board meetings in a professional, respectful, and courteous manner.